Phidippus audax: Predators

 Species of spider wasps and thread-waisted wasps have been observed feeding bold jumpers to their young.
 Additionally, lizards, dragonflies, birds, and other spider species are known predators of the bold jumping spider.
 At night, they hide from predators in silk retreats.
 During the day, they will hide from predators by hiding in crevices.
 Their secondary eyes are specialized in detecting "looming" objects and provide them a near 360° view, allowing them to quickly detect an approaching predator.

 Bites to humans

 Bites from bold jumping spiders are rare but may occur if they feel threatened or are mishandled.
 Bites are often described as mildly painful and are not considered dangerous.
 Medical attention is only advised if symptoms worsen or abnormal symptoms arise.
-Symptoms often include localised redness, itching, and swelling for one to two days or no symptoms at all.
+Symptoms often include localized redness, itching, and swelling for one to two days or no symptoms at all.
 It is recommended that if bitten, victims wash the area with water and a mild soap.
 A cold compress may be used to treat swelling and aspirin and acetaminophen may be used for pain management.